Steele dossier: Corroboration status with passage of time

 The following allegations have been publicly corroborated by U.S. intelligence agencies, the January 2017 ODNI report, and the Mueller report: "that the Russian government was working to get Mr. Trump elected"; that Russia sought "to cultivate people in Trump's orbit"; that Trump campaign officials and associates had secretive contacts with Russian officials and agents; that Putin favored Trump over Hillary Clinton; that Putin personally ordered an "influence campaign" to harm Clinton's campaign and to "undermine public faith in the US democratic process"; and that he ordered cyberattacks on both parties.
 Some other allegations are plausible but not specifically confirmed, and some are dubious in retrospect but not strictly disproven.

 In a December 2018 Lawfare report titled "The Steele Dossier: A Retrospective", the authors described how, after two years, they "wondered whether information made public as a result of the Mueller investigation—and the passage of two years—has tended to buttress or diminish the crux of Steele's original reporting."
 To make their judgments, they analyzed a number of "trustworthy and official government sources" and found that "These materials buttress some of Steele's reporting, both specifically and thematically.
 The dossier holds up well over time, and none of it, to our knowledge, has been disproven."
 They concluded with:

 The Mueller investigation has clearly produced public records that confirm pieces of the dossier.
 And even where the details are not exact, the general thrust of Steele's reporting seems credible in light of what we now know about extensive contacts between numerous individuals associated with the Trump campaign and Russian government officials.

 However, there is also a good deal in the dossier that has not been corroborated in the official record and perhaps never will be—whether because it's untrue, unimportant or too sensitive.
 As a raw intelligence document, the Steele dossier, we believe, holds up well so far.

 Simpson has described his own and Steele's confidence in Steele's work: "Nothing that I have seen disproves anything in the dossier.
 Which isn't to say I think it's all true.
 I don't think Chris thinks it's all true, either.
 But there's a difference between things being fake or a hoax or a fraud or a lie and things being incorrect."
 Steele, the author of the dossier, said he believes that 70–90% of the dossier is accurate, although he gives the "golden showers" allegation a 50% chance of being true.
-As of August 2024, Igor Danchenko "still believes ... that there's a pee tape".

 The following sections describe how some allegations have been corroborated, while others remain unverified because they may be "untrue, unimportant or too sensitive".
-There are sometimes conflicting reports for or against their veracity, and, in some cases, there are discrepancies between sources and their allegations.